 – Quarantine or movement restrictions must remain an instrument of last resort.
 Quarantine duration should be unified throughout Europe for consistency.

-– Testing should be the risk mitigation measure of choice, as it allows to implement risk mitigation measures on an individual level.
+– Testing should be the risk mitigation measure of choice, as it allows to implementation of risk mitigation measures on an individual level.
 Therefore, tests are a targeted and effective solution.
 Member states should implement this risk mitigation strategy, as new testing methods become available in the near future (e.g. antigen tests).

 – Restoring traveller confidence: Mass deployment of affordable quick tests shortly before departure – potentially at the departure airport – has the potential to restore European travel to a large extent by minimizing risks and giving confidence to travellers.
-An effective testing programme would be valuable in reducing the period of self-isolation and would boost passengers’ confidence, knowing they would potentially not need to quarantine if they are arriving from high risk regions.
+An effective testing programme would be valuable in reducing the period of self-isolation and would boost passengers’ confidence, knowing they would potentially not need to quarantine if they arrived from high risk regions.

 A clear exclusion from travel restrictions and quarantine measures for: